earleye/datasciencecoursera/test.md

 test
 ===================

--Testing how to best capture data on github
+Testing how to best capture data on github

--
+will this also be a heading?